pop123123123/CLI_sentence_mixing/README.md

 For example, the word "Bolos" can be either:
 1. Added in the dictionnary by adding the line "BOLOS b o l o s"
-2. Decomposed in three valid words "Beau l"eau se"
+2. Decomposed in three valid words "Beau" "l'eau" "se"

 ### Ambiguity intolerance